-A number of paranormal investigators believe that they have captured ghost voices on tape.
-Phantom voices on tape are considered sound anomalies that may be evidence of a haunting at the location being investigated.
+Many paranormal investigators believe they have captured ghost voices on tape.
+Also known as electronic voice phenomena or EVP, phantom or ghost voices on tape are explained as sound anomalies that may be evidence of a haunting at the location being investigated.

 Class A EVP